Tom Keifer talks the Blues, Cinderella and the Music Industry

 Cinderella is definitely rooted in the blues, even though a lot of people probably don’t even realize that, where did your blues background come from?

 Honestly it was second generation, and I didn’t even know it was blues.
-When I started hearing Led Zeppelin and Janice Joplin and the Rolling Stones, and a ton of artists that I could name for days from the late sixties and seventies when I grew up, I started emulating their guitar playing style and the vocal style.
+When I started hearing Led Zeppelin and Janis Joplin and the Rolling Stones, and a ton of artists that I could name for days from the late sixties and seventies when I grew up, I started emulating their guitar playing style and the vocal style.
 I didn’t know that it was blues, to me it was just rock.
 And I was very young then.
 But then I was in a band there was a guy who played drums with us who was a few years older than me.
 One day he brought me an album called BB King – Live at the Regal, as a gift.
 I guess he was trying to inspire me, which he did.
 And I remember we had it playing, the record, remember those days?
 Spinning round and round?

 Oh yes, I remember.

 And I remember my first reaction was, as I turned to him and I said “this guy sounds like Jimmy Page”.
 And he just started laughing and he said “actually it’s the other way around.
 This is called blues music”.
 And that was my first exposure to blues, and I loved it.
 A great way to get into blues is BB King, because it’s very simplistic, his lead work, but it has a lot of feel and just great melodic sense.
-That led me to getting into Albert King and Johnny Winter, and I got into Elmore James with the slide thing.
+That led me to getting into Albert King and, and I got into Elmore James with the slide thing.
 Then Muddy Waters, so that record Live at the Regal just got me hooked on the blues all the way back to Son House at that point.
 Because when I realized that Jimmy Page and Keith Richards’ guitars and Janice’s vocal style, where all that came from, was from this whole other thing, the blues music that I wasn’t even aware of, and so I was like “I gotta check that out”.
 I just really started getting into it and that is the way it is with all the American roots music.
 I was a huge James Brown fan, I started digging into that stuff.
 And the thing with the country influence, you know, I loved the Eagles, and I loved the country influence that Stones had, and just all that stuff is the ingredients to me that made the music that I loved.
 So I went back and kind of reviewed it all, particularly the blues.
 Not review, review is a bit of an understatement.